Youngstown State University: Campus

-Most buildings on campus have been built within the last half-century, making them newer than most buildings in downtown Youngstown, where most buildings were constructed before the Great Depression.
+YSU lies on a 160 acre campus just north of downtown Youngstown.

-Kilcawley Center is primarily a student-resource and community-center on campus.
-It features reading and study rooms, computer labs, a copying center, a variety of restaurants (including a Chick-Fil-A, Wendy's and Dunkin' Donuts), and many student-affairs offices.
+Kilcawley Center is the university's student center, located at the center of campus.
+It features reading rooms, computer labs, a copying center, a variety of restaurants and student affairs offices.
 Offices for many university student media outlets are housed here, including student newspaper The Jambar, student magazine The Yo, and student radio Rookery Radio.
 There are also many meeting and seminar rooms, which can be rented out for community events.

-Historic buildings

-Jones Hall, often the building that welcomes those coming onto YSU's campus, is one of the campus' oldest buildings, having been built in 1931, when YSU was still known as Youngstown College.
-Its history as the "main building" of the campus continues today, as it is perhaps the best-known and most photographed building of the whole campus.
+Jones Hall, often the building that welcomes those coming onto YSU's campus, was built in 1931 and is one of the campus's oldest buildings, having been built in 1931.
 The building was renamed Jones Hall in honor of the institution's first president, Dr. Howard Jones.
 Today, the building is used as administrative office space.

+Fok Hall houses the Sokolov Honors College, which consists of administrative offices and classrooms.
+It was built in 1893 and is the oldest building on campus.
+Previously the Alumni Building, Fok Hall was renamed in 2014 after a $2.5 million donation to the university by Maria Fok, whose late husband was a professor and trustee of YSU.

-In 2013, the former Wick Pollock Inn – located on Wick Avenue, next to Bliss Hall – was converted into The University President's House.
+In 2013, the former Wick Pollock Inn was converted into the university president's house.
 The three-year project to renovate the mansion cost YSU over $4 million.

-Administrative

-Tod Hall – Tod Hall houses the administrative offices of many university officials, including the president, provost, and the Board of Trustees, as well as the Offices of Assessment, Marketing Communications, Human Resources, and others.

-Fok Hall – Fok Hall houses the YSU Honors College, which consists of administrative offices and classrooms.
-Built in 1893, Fok Hall is listed on the National Register of Historic Places and is the oldest building on campus.
-Previously the Alumni Building, Fok Hall was renamed in 2014 after a $2.5 million donation to the university by Maria Fok, whose late husband was a professor and trustee of YSU.

-Veterans Resource Center – The first facility of its kind at any university in Ohio, the 6,000 sq. ft., fully handicap-accessible Veterans Resource Center houses the Office of Veteran Affairs, as well as lounges, computer labs, and community spaces reserved for student veterans, currently serving members of the military, and military-dependent students.
+The first facility of its kind at any university in Ohio, the 6,000 sq. ft., fully handicap-accessible Veterans Resource Center houses the Office of Veteran Affairs, as well as lounges, computer labs, and community spaces reserved for student veterans, currently serving members of the military, and military-dependent students.

-Melnick Hall – Home to the YSU Foundation, Melnick Hall is also home to the university's public radio station, WYSU-FM 88.5, which is affiliated with NPR and American Public Media.
+Home to the YSU Foundation, Melnick Hall is also home to the university's public radio station, WYSU-FM 88.5, which is affiliated with NPR and American Public Media.

-Sweeney Hall – Constructed in 1908, Sweeney Hall (formerly Dana Hall) houses the offices of Undergraduate Admissions.

-E. J. Salata Complex – The E. J. Salata Complex houses almost all of the university's maintenance and utility services, including Construction, Grounds, Mail, and Printing Services.

-Clingan-Waddell Hall – Clingan-Waddell Hall houses the YSU Police Department.